A family in Kharkiv, Ukraine on May 25, 2024.

 As the violence across Ukraine continued, 13-year-old Nastia had no choice but to study online, missing out on direct communication with her peers.
 Meanwhile, her 3-year-old twin brothers, Bohdan and Matvii, both of whom are on the autism spectrum, desperately needed at least three sessions a week with special education teachers.

 The family's financial situation also worsened, as the prices of basic goods and food climbed out of reach.
-With kindergartens in Kharkiv closed since February 2022, Tetiana was unable to work, meaning they were forced to rely on Yevhen.
+With kindergartens in Kharkiv closed since February 2022, Tetiana was unable to work, leaving Yevhen as the family's only breadwinner.

 "The war is all about fear.
 We don't know what tomorrow holds," says Tetiana.
 "Children need to live in warmth and the heating costs a lot."